 We are required by law to protect the public funds we administer.
-To do this, we might share information provided to us with other bodies responsible for auditing or administering public funds.
+We might share information provided to us with other bodies responsible for auditing or administering public funds.
 We might also share with bodies undertaking a public function, in order to prevent and detect fraud.

-The Cabinet Office has statutory authority to use the data in data matching exercises, under Part 6 of the Local Audit and Accountability Act 2014.
-It does not require the consent of the individuals concerned, under the Data Protection Act 1998.
-However, it is subject to a code of practice.
+The Cabinet Office has statutory authority to use the data in data-matching exercises, under Part 6 of the Local Audit and Accountability Act 2014.
+It does not require the consent of the individuals concerned, under the Data Protection Act 1998, but it is subject to a code of practice.